radbrt/fpe_rest/README.md

 Build image: `docker build -t pyffx .`

-Run image: `docker run -p 80:80 pyffx`
+Run image: `docker run -p 80:80 -e FFXKEY='supersecretkey' pyffx`

 ***FOR DEMONSTRATION PURPOSES ONLY DO NOT USE IN PRODUCTION***